 Plugins

 One of Bevy's core principles is modularity.
-All Bevy engine features are implemented as plugins---collections of code that modify Apps.
+All Bevy engine features are implemented as plugins---collections of code that modify an App.
 This includes internal features like the renderer, but games themselves are also implemented as plugins!
 This empowers developers to pick and choose which features they want.
 Don't need a UI?
 Don't register the UiPlugin.
 Want to build a headless server?
 Don't register the RenderPlugin.

 This also means you are free to replace any components you don't like.
 If you feel the need, you are welcome to build your own UiPlugin, but consider contributing it back to Bevy if you think it would be useful!